jakebobu/world-bank/README.md

 ## The Project
 The goal of this project is to use world bank data to inform our understanding of the world

+Goals:
-Goal 1:  Build a model that will group countries
+* Build a model that will group countries
-Goal 2:  Build a model to predict GDP 5 years into the future Goal 3:  Show the world
+* Build a model to predict GDP 5 years into the future
+* Show the world

 ## References
 1.